 The easier it is for prospects to access pre-sales support, the better.
 That’s why most of your competitors now provide live chat on their websites.
 According to statistics curated by 99Firms, 79% of shoppers prefer live chat because it offers almost instant responses.
 63% of these shoppers will become return customers after using live chat on a site.

-Let’s take a closer look at what pre-sales support means and how you can use live chat to your advantage.
+Let’s take a closer look at what pre-sales support means and how you can use your helpdesk's live chat to your advantage.

 What is pre-sales support?

 Prospective customers try to find out as much as possible about your products or services before making a purchase.
-Through pre-sales support, you can provide them with answers and convince prospects that your products are the best for their needs.
+Through pre-sales support on many channels, you can provide them with answers and convince prospects that your products are the best for their needs.

 Besides helping you win over new customers, your pre-sales support team can inspire brand loyalty and boost customer retention.
 Your pre-sales support team can only accomplish this if it consists of experts that fully understand your company and products.
 These experts are in the best position to answer customer queries about shipping, pricing, refunds, and other factors that drive a shopper’s purchase decision.